Esri/arcgis-maps-sdk-java-samples/editing/edit-feature-attachments/README.md

 #Edit Feature Attachments#
-This sample demonstrates how you can add, delete, and fetch `Attachment`s for a `ArcGISFeature` in a `FeatureLayer`.
+Demonstrates how you can add, delete, and fetch an attachment from a Feature in a FeatureLayer.

 ##How to use the sample##
-Click on a `Feature`, the panel in the left specifies the list of attachments for that particular feature.
-In the list you can, add/delete an attachment by clicking on the Add/Delete buttons.
+To add an attachment.
+  - click on a feature and then click add attachment button in panel To delete an attachment.
+  - click on a feature, select an attachment from attachment list, and click delete attachment button

 ![](EditFeatureAttachments.png)

 ##How it works##
-To get features from a `ServiceFeatureTable` get its features and add/delete the attachments:
+To get a `Feature` from a `ServiceFeatureTable` and add or delete `Attachment`:

-- Create a ServiceFeatureTable from a URL.
+1. Create a service feature table from a URL.
-- Create a FeatureLayer from the ServiceFeatureTable.
+2. Create a `FeatureLayer` from the service feature table.
-- Select features from the FeatureLayer via `FeatureLayer.selectFeatures` method.
+3. Select features from the feature layer, `FeatureLayer.selectFeatures()`.
-- To fetch the feature's attachments, cast to an ArcGISFeature and use the `ArcGISFeature.fetchAttachmentsAsync` method.
+4. To fetch the feature's attachments, cast to an `ArcGISFeature` and use`ArcGISFeature.fetchAttachmentsAsync()`.
-- To add an attachment to the selected ArcGISFeature, create an `Attachment` and use the `ArcGISFeature#addAttachmentAsync` method.
+5. To add an attachment to the selected ArcGISFeature, create an attachment and use `ArcGISFeature#addAttachmentAsync()`.
-- To delete an attachment from the selected ArcGISFeature, use the `ArcGISFeature.deleteAttachmentAsync` method.
+6. To delete an attachment from the selected ArcGISFeature, use the `ArcGISFeature.deleteAttachmentAsync()`.
-- After a change, apply the changes on the server using `ServiceFeatureTable.applyEditsAsync` method.
+7. After a change, apply the changes to the server using `ServiceFeatureTable.applyEditsAsync()`.

 ##Features##
+- ArcGISFeature
 - ArcGISMap
-- MapView
+- Attachment
 - Feature
 - FeatureLayer
+- MapView
 - ServiceFeatureTable
-- Attachment